deanproctor/nagios-plugin-couchbase/README.md

 optional arguments:
-  -h, --help            show this help message and exit -a, --all-nodes       Return metrics for all nodes -c CONFIG_FILE, --config CONFIG_FILE
+  -h, --help            show this help message and exit -a, --all-nodes       Return metrics for all cluster nodes -c CONFIG_FILE, --config CONFIG_FILE
                         Path to the check_couchbase YAML file -d, --dump-services   Print service descriptions and exit